All you need to know to decide if this model is viable for you

 Usually making a ‘quick buck’ isn’t the main reason people are drawn to Primal Alternative, however it is important to decide if you think this is a viable business model for you.

 I often get asked to present ‘typical sales’ or ‘average earnings’.
-Or give an idea of how many stockists a Primalista needs to have to make her business successful or profitable.
+Or give an idea of how many stockists a Primalista needs to have to make their business successful or profitable.

-After working as a Primal Alternative Producer myself for 18 months and then spending 3.5 years watching Primalistas use this business model and over 12 months analysing sales reporting, I have reached one definitive conclusion.
+After working as a Primal Alternative Producer myself for 18 months and then spending over 5 years watching Primalistas use this business model and over 12 months analysing sales reporting, I have reached one definitive conclusion.

 There is no typical or average example.

 This model has been created so that you get to create a business that serves you, one that fits around your lifestyle and what is most important.

 This model can also mould to your version of a successful business.
 Everybody has a different version of what ‘success’ looks like.